 The second and third Climate Visuals reports contain an analysis of the key visual themes from the landmark UN climate conference in 2015 in Paris (COP21), and a comparison with the visual language of the following conference in Marrakech (COP22).
 Both reports provide concrete, tangible and practical suggestions for telling more compelling visual stories on climate change at the UN climate conferences and beyond.

-Getty Images partners with Climate Visuals to launch new guidelines
+Getty Images partners with Climate Visuals

 Getty Images has partnered with the Climate Visuals programme to launch guidelines helping brands and businesses use visuals which incite change.
 The guidelines are linked to curated imagery of example content and give brands and businesses practical recommendations on how to find and use fresh and relevant visual content to communicate their commitment to sustainability and inspire their audiences to action.